NipunSachintha/Jupiter_Apparels/README.md

 # MyProject1
-This is a simple HRMS
+This is a simple HRMS for a hypothetical organization called Jupiter Apperals.